Yes, we are currently credentialed with the following insurances:

 BEFORE YOUR VISIT, PLEASE CALL YOUR INSURANCE COMPANY AND ASK:

-- Is nutrition counseling covered? (the procedure codes are 97802 and 97803).
-NOTE the MRT test is not covered by insurance.
+- Ask if your plan offers nutrition counseling sessions (the procedure codes are 97802 and 97803).

-- Write down the date and reference number for your call.
+- Write down the date and reference number of your call.

 Doing this will ensure no financial surprises.